CatalysmsServerManager/docs/docs/en/CPM/console-commands.md

- cpm-sleepers sleepers => Remove sleepervolumes from world cpm-targetedhorde targetedhorde th => Spawn targeted horde near a (or all) player or coordinate cpm-teleportplayerhome teleportplayerhome teleh => teleport a player to his home (on bedroll) cpm-tp2bag tp2bag teleport2bag => Teleport player to his/her backpack after death. cpm-tprotect tprotect => Set protection to a location in same way as trader. cpm-traderlist traderlist => List Trader Areas
+ cpm-sleepers sleepers => Remove sleepervolumes from world cpm-targetedhorde targetedhorde th => Spawn targeted horde near a (or all) player or coordinate cpm-teleportplayerhome teleportplayerhome teleh => teleport a player to his home (on bedroll) cpm-tooltip tooltip => Show a tooltip on a specific connected client cpm-tp2bag tp2bag teleport2bag => Teleport player to his/her backpack after death. cpm-tprotect tprotect => Set protection to a location in same way as trader. cpm-traderlist traderlist => List Trader Areas